Most Terrier breeds have been bred for centuries across England and Scotland.

 Although they are generally friendly and social, the Schnauzer’s origin as a guard dog can make meeting new people a difficult experience requiring lots of training to overcome.

-Their active personalities and intelligent temperament will provide a test of ability for any budding dog owner.
+Their terrier mix active personalities and intelligent temperament will provide a test of ability for any budding dog owner.

 15. Siberian Husky x American Pitbull Terrier Mix

-Often nicknamed the Pitsky, the American Pitbull Terrier x Husky hybrid is a charming, kind dog.
+Often nicknamed the Pitsky, the American Pitbull Terrier mix Husky hybrid is a charming, kind dog.

 Naturally athletic and intelligent, this is a good pet for anyone looking for a slightly different twist on two very well-known breeds.